 Spreading The Words Long Before The New Stores Are Opened

 As soon as the new space is confirmed, this information should be updated on the company website.
 Not only letting customers know about the new retail locations, but this will also count as fresh content on your page, which can improve the search engine result ranking.
 Creating an email campaign is also highly recommended.
-Within the email, a ‘Keep me up to date’ button should be included along with the website link so that customers can find out details about the new locations.
+Within the email, a ‘Keep me up to date’ button should be included along with the website link so customers can find out details about the new locations.

 Running advertisements across social media platforms is another must-do thing.
-Other than that, retailers should consider having promotions if customers make a purchase at their new stores.
+Other than that, retailers should consider having promotions if customers purchase at their new stores.
 For example, Innisfree, the Korean skincare and cosmetics brand, has a giveaway of their Toronto Discovery Skincare Kit ($35 or $60 value) when they open a new store in Ontario.
 Or, Legends Barber, who gives free haircuts for the first 30 people to celebrate the grand opening of their 30th store.

 Product And Inventory Management At The New Retail Locations